 - Theme parks (show control, image, and sound)

-- Live event production, such as concert production and sport venues (show control, image, sound, video displays, and pyrotechnics)
+- Live event production, such as concert production and sports venues (show control, image, sound, video displays, and pyrotechnics)

 - Museums (large audio/video displays)

 - Digital advertising (such as in Times Square)

 - Media research